All Episodes

 You know, I think he makes a good point, Jonathan.

-Um, and I think that we can have a rational decision, a discussion about political appointees and the extent of their power.
+And I think that we can have a rational decision, a discussion about political appointees and the extent of their power.

-You think about the FBI, the CIA, where you have folks who are career officials, appointments that uh are long-term, for example, the FDI FBI director, uh, you know, a term of ten years with the idea that these things will not be politicized.
+For example, the FBI director, you know, a term of 10 years with the idea that these things will not be politicized.

 I know there are questions about donations and other things, but you've got to remember that the Clinton Foundation doesn't lie in the pockets of these people.

-Eighty-nine percent of the money that goes in goes out out into the world for things like HIV uh counseling uh and medication for planting trees for you know to uh Daniel, I I don't want to hear about how great the Clinton Foundation is.
+89% of the money that goes in goes out out into the world for things like HIV counseling and medication, for planting trees for, you know, to Danielle.

-I want to hear about it.
+I want to hear about.

 I know you're not a big fan.